 - a.
 Appointment: - i.
-The President of the Student Senate will appoint the Senate Parliamentarian whenever the office becomes vacant. - ii.
-The Student Senate Parliamentarian will be considered an exclusionary office in accordance with Chapter 130 of the Student Body Statutes. - b.
+The President of the Student Senate may appoint the Senate Parliamentarian whenever the office becomes vacant. - ii.
+The Student Senate Parliamentarian will be considered an exclusionary office in accordance with Chapter 130 of the Student Body Statutes. - iii.
+If the President of the Student Senate does not appoint a Senate Parliamentarian, the President Pro Tempore of the Student Senate will perform all duties prescribed in these Rules. - b.
 Powers and Duties: - i.
-The Parliamentarian will assist the chair in presiding over meetings of the Senate. - ii.
-The Parliamentarian will, upon request, instruct the Senate President, President Pro Tempore, and committee chairs and vice chairs on the proper methods for chairing meetings.

-- iii.
-The Parliamentarian will work to better the Senate's general understanding of parliamentary law, and will help any Senator with issues of parliamentary law. - iv.
-The Parliamentarian will upon request from any Senator, issue in writing a non-binding opinion on matters of parliamentary law.
+The Senate Parliamentarian will assist the chair in presiding over meetings of the Senate. - ii.
+The Senate Parliamentarian will, upon request, instruct the Senate President, President Pro Tempore, and committee chairs and vice chairs on the proper methods for chairing meetings. - iii.
+The Senate Parliamentarian will work to better the Senate's general understanding of parliamentary law, and will help any Senator with issues of parliamentary law. - iv.
+The Senate Parliamentarian will upon request from any Senator, issue in writing a non-binding opinion on matters of parliamentary law.

-5. Sergeant-at-Arms:
+5. Senate Sergeant-at-Arms:

 - a.
 Appointment: - i.
-The President of the Student Senate may appoint the Sergeant-at-Arms whenever the office becomes vacant. - ii.
-The Sergeant-at-Arms may hold other office in Student Government, including a Senate seat. - b.
+The President of the Student Senate may appoint the Senate Sergeant-at-Arms whenever the office becomes vacant. - ii.
+The Student Senate Sergeant-at-Arms will be considered an exclusionary office in accordance with Chapter 130 of the Student Body Statutes. - b.
 Powers and Duties: - i.
-The Sergeant-at-Arms will be tasked with maintaining order and preventing individuals from disrupting meetings of the Senate. - ii.
-The Sergeant-at-Arms will remove individuals disrupting meetings of the Senate as deemed by the President of the Student Senate.
+The Senate Sergeant-at-Arms will be tasked with maintaining order and preventing individuals from disrupting meetings of the Senate as directed by the Chair. - ii.
+The Senate Sergeant-at-Arms will remove individuals disrupting meetings of the Senate as deemed by the President of the Student Senate.
 Prior to removal the disruptive individual must be issued at least two warnings.
 The issuing of a warning on the basis of disruption will be left to the discretion of the Senate President. - iii.
-The Sergeant-at-Arms will guard the doors of the Senate chambers, preventing Senators entering the room from joining the voting body once a vote has begun or once a quorum call has been made.
+The Senate Sergeant-at-Arms will guard the doors of the Senate chambers, preventing Senators entering the room from joining the voting body once a vote has begun or once a quorum call has been made.